garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > [volumes](#servicesvolumes) > hostPath

 _NOTE: Usage of hostPath is generally discouraged, since it doesn't work reliably across different platforms and providers.
 Some providers may not support it at all._

-A local path or path on the node that's running the container, to mount in the container, relative to the module source path (or absolute).
+A local path or path on the node that's running the container, to mount in the container, relative to the config source directory (or absolute).

 | Type        | Required |
 | ----------- | -------- |